4 Missouri prison guards charged with murder, and a 5th with manslaughter, in death of Black man

 The complaint charges Justin Leggins, Jacob Case, Aaron Brown and Gregory Varner each with one count of second-degree murder and with one count of being an accessory to second-degree assault.
 A fifth guard, Bryanne Bradshaw, is charged with one count of accessory to involuntary manslaughter.

-The charging document says Leggins and Case pepper-sprayed Moore in the face, and Brown placed a mask over his face, inhibiting Moore’s ability to breathe.
-The complaint says Varner and Bradshaw left Moore in a position that caused his asphyxiation.
+Leggins and Case pepper-sprayed Moore, and Brown placed a mask over his face, the charging document said.
+Varner and Bradshaw left Moore in a position that caused his asphyxiation, the complaint said.

+Those charged with felony murder could face between 10 and 30 years in prison, Thompson said.

+Lawyers for Moore’s mother and sister filed a lawsuit Friday against the officers and the Department of Corrections.

 The Missouri Department of Corrections released a statement Friday saying Moore died in a restraint system designed to prevent injury to himself and others, and that the department has discontinued using that system.